Bartel-Group/crystopo/README.md

 - Classify materials by structure type, metal/insulator properties, and thermodynamic stability
 - Create spectral embeddings for material analysis

+Details can be found in our [preprint on arXiv](https://arxiv.org/abs/2502.16379).

 ## Installation
 1. Clone the repository:
 ```bash